 Please note that smoking (including electronic cigarettes) is only permitted on designated outside decks with the exception of the Normandie Express which is completely non-smoking.

 To monitor customer service and for training purposes, we record telephone calls.

 A 'group booking' is a reservation for 10 or more adults travelling together on one ticket either as foot passengers or in a coach/minibus.
 Where groups include the carriage of children (4-15yrs inclusive) then 2 children = 1 adult in respect of minimum numbers etc. If party numbers drop below 10 the fare will revert to general booking terms and conditions.

 Bookings are held for 14 days on overnight crossings and 42 days on daytime crossings.

 A non-refundable deposit is required to secure a booking.
-There is a deposit of £2.50 per person per single or return for daytime only crossings and £5.00 per person (€14 per person on Ireland-France route) per overnight crossings.
+There is a deposit of £5.00 per person on French routes and £10 per person on Spanish routes (€14 per person on Ireland-France route).
 This document sets out the details of your reservation with ourselves; so you should check carefully to ensure it meets with your requirements and that you are happy with our General Ferry Booking Terms and Conditions.
 The contract is between Brittany Ferries, the carrier, and the lead passenger named on this document and all persons travelling with that passenger on the same document.

 Where there is a reduction of passengers on a group booking; the deposits will be retained as an amendment fee.